linnotendal/Luma/README.md

 # Luma

-Luma is an Android app for energy-aware planning.
-Instead of treating every task the same, Luma asks you how you're feeling first, then helps you plan around that, not against it.
+An Android app for planning around your energy instead of against it.

 ## Why

-Most to-do apps assume you have the same amount of energy every day.
-In reality, focus, stress, and motivation fluctuate, and pushing through regardless often leads to burnout or a guilty, half-finished list.
-Luma starts from how you actually feel: a quick daily check-in, then tasks tagged by the kind of energy they require, so you can match what you do with what you have.
+Most to-do apps assume you have the same capacity every day.
+You don't.
+Luma starts with a quick check-in, and then helps you pick tasks that actually match how you're feeling.

-The app is built calm and non-judgmental by design.
 No streaks, no guilt-tripping notifications, no emojis demanding your attention.
 Just a simple way to notice your energy and plan accordingly.

 ## Features

-- **Daily check-in**: rate your energy, stress, focus, social battery, and sleep quality on a simple 1-5 scale
+- **Daily check-in**: rate your energy, stress, focus, social battery, and sleep quality on a 1-5 scale
 - **Energy-tagged tasks**: every task is labeled as Rest, Focus, Presence, or Movement, so you know what it asks of you
+- **Active and completed tasks**: with the ability to edit, complete and restore tasks
-- **Home overview**: see today's check-in summary and a gentle suggestion based on how you're doing
+- **Home overview**: see today's check-in summary and a suggestion based on how you're doing
-- **Insights**: track patterns in your energy over time
+- **Insights**: track patterns in your energy over time and see what affects your focus and recovery
 - **First-time onboarding**: a short walkthrough explaining the concept, shown once and available again anytime via the help icon on Home

 ## Screenshots